jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-This class allows add multiple error handlers that supports multiple errors.
+This class allows adding multiple error handlers that support multiple errors.
 And use it as one big ErrorHandler that support handling multiple types of errors in multiple ways.

 So now our code look like this: